brendanv/nasa-api/README.md

 Installation
 ------------

+Install using `pip`:

+    pip install nasa-api-wrapper

-For now, the only way to access the package is by  using `git clone` on the Github repository:
+If you'd like to contribute, feel free to run `git clone` on the Github repository:

     git clone https://github.com/brendanv/nasa-api.git